Alzheimer diseaseSenile dementia - Alzheimer type (SDAT); SDAT

 Tests may be done to rule out other possible causes of dementia, including:

 CT or MRI of the brain may be done to look for other causes of dementia, such as a brain tumor or stroke.
+Sometimes, a PET scan can be used to rule out AD.

 The only way to know for certain that someone has AD is to examine a sample of their brain tissue after death.